Governments must build availability into services to handle digital transformation - Veeam

 The proper approach is to build availability into the design of the system in three areas: One is in the support structure, second is in the digital high availability of the service, and this is well-known in terms of technologies, things like making sure that your compute is clustered, if that server fails, for example, does the service still exist?
 Same thing on storage, making sure you don’t have one copy of the data, but multiple copies, so that if a hardware failure takes place, you can recover from that.

 The third aspect of it is what I call business availability.
-This is designing a solution in such a way that even if it’s not an unintended failure, but an accidental, intentional issue that might happen, this is ensuring the data has the protection needed so there’s always-on availability.Do data centres need to evolve to handle this transition?
+This is designing a solution in such a way that even if it’s not an unintended failure, but an accidental, intentional issue that might happen, this is ensuring the data has the protection needed so there’s always-on availability.Do data centers need to evolve to handle this transition?

 There’s no question they need to evolve because there are different tiers of data that exist.
-So data centres need to evolve to support a tiered structure that's based on policy to deliver these services.
+So data centers need to evolve to support a tiered structure that's based on policy to deliver these services.
 The policy will often dictate both the performance and the protection associated with a given service.Is the New Zealand Government ready for a digital transformation?

 I believe so - one of the interesting things about New Zealand is that it tends to be ahead of the global market in terms of cloud adoption and digital transformation.
 I’m not sure if that is a result of government regulations or perhaps because of the geographical location of it, but in terms of adoption, what we’ve seen is over 50% of IT goes through cloud providers and organisations that very much focus on resilience and dependability.